ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### MS-ASCMD

-These twenty-two scenarios are designed to verify the server-side, testable requirements in MS-ASCMD test suite.
+These twenty-two scenarios are designed to verify the server-side, testable requirements in the MS-ASCMD test suite.
 The following table lists the scenarios designed in this test suite.

 | Scenario | Description |